ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 And then there are the two pseudo-elements which aren't really elements at all... but which you can use to do all kinds of awesome things.
 They're the `::before` and `::after` pseudo-elements, and they're a little strange because, by default, they don't exist.

+But...
+CSS defines a property called `content`, which we can use to inject content into the page as part of the the styling process.
+The content can't be HTML - markup isn't support - but it can be text, including Unicode text --- which means we can use emoji --- or it can load an external image.

 {% example before-and-after-pseudo-elements.html %}

 - Pseudo-elements: `::before`, `::after`, `::placeholder`, `::marker`, `::selection`